Hardcoreprawn/servicenow-azuread-sso-automation/setup/README.md

 AZDO_PERSONAL_ACCESS_TOKEN="<your-pat-here>" ./bootstrap_setup.sh -var-file=setup.auto.tfvars
 ```

+---

+## Devcontainer: Automatic Azure DevOps PAT Loading

+When using the devcontainer, the `AZDO_PERSONAL_ACCESS_TOKEN` environment variable is automatically set at container startup by reading the secret from Azure Key Vault.
+The script `setup/set_azdo_pat_env.sh` will:
+- Extract the Key Vault name from `setup.auto.tfvars` (or from the `KEY_VAULT_NAME_ENV` environment variable if not set in tfvars).
+- Retrieve the `azdo-pat` secret from the Key Vault.
+- Export it as `AZDO_PERSONAL_ACCESS_TOKEN` for all shell sessions.

+If the Key Vault name is not found, the script will fail with a clear error message.
+You can override the tfvars file used by setting the `TFVARS_FILE` environment variable before starting the container.

+This ensures all automation and scripts in the devcontainer have secure, up-to-date access to the Azure DevOps PAT without manual intervention.

 ## ITSM Integration: Sending Requests

 This solution abstracts ITSM integration (e.g., ServiceNow) for flexibility.
 To configure your ITSM tool to send requests: